Private Bedroom and Bathroom

 There are now RENFE trains that will get you from Logroño to Madrid, some in less than 4 hours.
-While routes and availability may vary upon time of booking, click here for a sample Logroño train schedule.
+While routes and availability may vary upon time of booking, there are several daily trains from Logroño to Madrid.
 Additionally, there are buses from Logroño to Madrid.

 Can you help with purchasing online train tickets on the RENFE site?

 The RENFE website can be a bit temperamental and is not very user friendly.
 However, all is not lost!
 We would be happy to have our local travel agent assist in making those arrangements for you.
 Keep in mind that train tickets cannot be purchased until 60 days prior to departure.
 Routes and availability are subject to vary based on maintenance needs.

 How do I get from the Madrid Airport to the City Centre?

 If your flight flies into Madrid's T-4 (Aeropuerto T-4) terminal, you have a local Cercanias train that will get you from the airport to the Atocha and Chamartín train station in 25-30 minutes.
 These trains leave the T-4 station more or less every half an hour.
 For more information, please see: http://www.renfe.com/EN/viajeros/cercanias/madrid/index.html